pl0erre/frontend-example/README.md

 ## Preparation

--   Fork the project into a **private repository**.
+-   Checkout the repository.
--   Checkout your repository.
+-   Create and checkout your own branch.
 -   Run `yarn` inside this folder to install all dependencies.

 ## Available Scripts